 - Choosing and buying home care products: Researching home care products can be daunting - we help you find out what products are available.

-- Home Improvement Agencies: For home owners and private tenants, Home Improvement Agencies can be a source of funding home alterations.
+- Home Improvement Agencies: For home owners and private tenants, Home Improvement Agencies can offer advice about how to fund home alterations.

 - Home alterations: learn about what adaptations you could make to your relative's home to help them stay safe.